KoHead/PRC/README.md

 PRC
 ===

-Postfix Rate Control REST API
+Postfix Rate Control is an REST API permit to manage efficialy the postfix mx rules.
-..
-Adthink-Mx documentation master file, created by sphinx-quickstart on Fri Jan 24 09:19:19 2014.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ######################################
 Welcome to PRC 's documentation!